Smooth migration and full control: Syddjurs Municipality took the leap to EU hosting

 Although data migration always involves complexity, the process went largely as planned.
 The schedule slipped by a few hours, reminding us that IT projects of this size rarely proceed without minor adjustments along the way, but for users, the transition was smooth.

-“Itwas a very straightforward exercise for us.
-We had a tight schedule with FirstAgenda, and even though we ran a few hours behind schedule, it didn't affect the end result.
-When our users came back from vacation, they just had to log in again for the first time – that was basically the only change theyencountered.”
+"It was a very straightforward process for us.
+We had a tight schedule in place with FirstAgenda, and even though we ran a couple of hours behind schedule, it didn’t affect the end result.
+When our users returned from vacation, they simply had to log in again for the first time—that was essentially the only change they encountered."

 — Jon Badstue Pedersen, Head of IT and Digitalization, Syddjurs Municipality